We may earn money or products from the companies mentioned in this post.

 Hence it may be fair to say that exercise is more effective when you are on a keto diet and your body is in a state of ketosis.
 Your body starts burning ketones or fat, rather than glycogen.

 You might be wondering why muscle gain is important.
 Well, you need to gain more muscles in order to burn more fat in the body.

 This means that the more muscle you have, the more fat you can burn.
 Therefore, you may want to keep on exercising to ensure that muscle mass is maintained.

 All in all, it can be said that if you really want to get the maximum benefit from your ketogenic diet and lifestyle, then it is imperative for you to embrace exercise and keep working out.

 The combination of keto and exercise can considerably enhance your insulin sensitivity and your body composition.
 In addition, your mental health may also improve as result of adding some exercise and fresh air into your life.

-So, the answer to your question about whether you should exercise or workout on a ketogenic diet is an ultimate YES! (once the your body is adjusted, that is)
+So, the answer to your question about whether you should exercise or workout on a ketogenic diet is an ultimate YES! (the ketogenic diet and exercise go well together once you're adjusted)